 and $\hat{n}_{t,\phi}$ is an estimate of $n_{t,\phi}$ that corresponds to $\hat{\eta}$.
 This relationship is identical to the generalized bas-relief (GBR) transformation~\cite{belhumeur99basrelief}

 except for the global offset $c_{\hat{\eta}}$.
 Therefore, for any possible $\hat{\eta}$ and corresponding inaccurate surface geometry, there is a GBR transformation

-that transforms surface normals of the inaccurate surface geometry to ones in the recovered normal maps in the second view. $\mathrm{G}_2$ is a transformation from the ground-truth geometry to the recovered normal map and $\mathrm{G}_{\hat{\eta},2}$ is one from the ground truth to the inaccurate geometry
+that transforms surface normals of the inaccurate surface geometry to those of the recovered normal maps in the second view. $\mathrm{G}_2$ is the transformation from the ground-truth geometry to the recovered normal map and $\mathrm{G}_{\hat{\eta},2}$ is that from the ground truth to the inaccurate geometry

 Similarly, we can also derive the relationship between $\hat{\eta}$ and the GBR transformation of the first view $\hat{\mathrm{G}}_1$.
 Note that, when the signs of $\eta$ and $\hat{\eta}$ are different, $ \lambda_{\hat{\eta}}$ becomes negative, \ie, the surface geometry is inverted.
-This causes corresponding estimates of $\lambda_1$ and $\lambda_2$ to be negative thus we can exclude such a solution in practice,
+This causes corresponding estimates of $\lambda_1$ and $\lambda_2$ to be negative.
+We can easily exclude such a solution in practice.